Hamish McMaster, Owner & Founder of Water By Nature, puts you through River Language 101 so you’re up to speed on whitewater lingo!

 Wrap: Where a raft broaches a rock sideways and gets stuck on a rock or obstacle.

 Hyside: This is where guides want to re-distribute weight in the raft.
-They can either call all paddlers to jump TOWARDS a rock to stop a wrap, or towards a large wave to stop a flip.
+They can either call all paddlers to jump TOWARD a rock to stop a wrap, or towards a large wave to stop a flip.

-Safety Talk: A talk given by the Trip Leader before you go rafting oulining how to react and what to do if you swim.
+Safety Talk: A talk given by the Trip Leader before you go rafting outlining how to react and what to do if you swim.
 Topics covered will be swimming in the river, flips, throw bags, safety kayakers and self rescue.

 Paddle Talk: Each guide will explain paddling techniques in his/her raft.
 Using your boady.
 Forward paddle, back paddle, jump left, hold on!